Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - As the name implies, the lipid consists of crystals of cholesterol and its associated chemical compounds.

 - For this reason, the condition is also referred to as corneal lipidosis or lipid keratopathy.

 Why do certain dogs get these spots while others don't?
-This is a very good question, but it appears that the answer is still not 100 percent well defined.
-Following are some possible causes of cholesterol deposits in your dog's eye.
+This is a very good question, but it appears that the answer is still not 100% known.
+The following are some possible causes of cholesterol deposits in your dog's eye.

-There's belief that some affected dogs may not metabolize lipids correctly, and as such, the extra lipids tend to settle in the dog's cornea.
-In this case we may be dealing with a systemic condition such as high lipid levels (high cholesterol, high triglycerides may be a culprit).
+There's a belief that some affected dogs may not metabolize lipids correctly.
+As such, the extra lipids tend to settle in the dog's cornea.
+In this case, we may be dealing with a systemic condition such as high lipid levels (high cholesterol and high triglycerides may be a culprit).
 In some cases, affected dogs may have low thyroid levels (hypothyroidism) since hypothyroidism decreases the levels of the enzyme lipoprotein lipase (LPL), which is responsible for dissolving lipids according to PetMD.

 Treating Cholesterol Deposits in a Dog's Eyes

-While surgery may appear like a good idea to remove the unsightly spots, in reality it would be futile since the lesions tend to recur.
-There are times though where surgery (superficial keratectomy) may be indicated.
+While surgery may appear like a good idea to remove the unsightly spots, in reality, it would be futile since the lesions tend to recur.
+But there are times when surgery (superficial keratectomy) may be indicated.
 This may be the case in the inherited form affecting Shetland sheepdogs, which can cause painful episodes, according to Northwest Animal Eye Specialists.

 As seen, there are several potential causes for those cholesterol deposits.
 If your dog has developed a suspicious spot on his eye, there can be several causes, so make sure to have it checked out.
 Your vet may refer you to a veterinary specialist specializing in ophthalmology for proper diagnosis.